hujhax/austin-improv-wiki/Showdown – Sixth Episode -  'Death and Texas'.md

+---
+description: "Sixth and final performance of Showdown, which was improvised on..."
+---
 ***Showdown* – Sixth Episode: "Death and Texas"** refers to the sixth and final performance of *[[Shows/Showdown|Showdown]]*, which was improvised on 4/9/11.

 ## Episode Summary